TheOneric/CR-Fixes/Readme.md

 **_If this setting is toggled via the popup menu and the active tab is a crunchyroll webpage, a preview of the darktheme/normal theme will be directly displayed._** For it to tkae full effect in **_saving is requiered_** and a refresh might be necessary if on a episode list page of a series.
 ### Resize Player
 **Default: true**
-If set to true the player container will be resized according to the values defined in the input boxes.
+If set to *true* the player container will be resized according to the values defined in the input boxes.
 The default resize values are meant to fill the width of the *template_container* object, to not interfere with a possible background image.
-Also if this is set to true any possible signup-box will be removed to make space for a larger video container.
+Also if this is set to *true* any possible signup-box will be removed to make space for a larger video container.
-If set to false, no action will be taken.
+If set to *false*, no action will be taken.
 #### 16:9 Player and 5:3 Player x,y values
 **Default 16:9:  960 x 540**
 **Default 16:9:  960 x 576**
 These customise the player size, if **Resize Player** is set to true.
 The values are set in pixel units.
 You may either enlarge or shrink the player.
+Minimum length is 0 and maximum length is 9999.

 ### Custom Background
-If set to true, the plugin will attempt to inject a custom background image into the body of all crunchyroll pages and redefine the image on alll template\_skin\_splashlink objects, if present, though the splashlink object will still be present and clickable.
+If set to *true*, the plugin will attempt to inject a custom background image into the body of all crunchyroll pages and redefine the image on alll template\_skin\_splashlink objects, if present, though the splashlink object will still be present and clickable.
+If set to *false* no action will be taken.

 ---